Skyvell/bmw-commision-design/README.md

 ![Commision Matrix Data](./data_formats/matrix_dummy_data.png)

 The placement of the matrix in the excel file should follow a standardised layout.
 A suggestion is that the first matrix should be placed in the top left corner, and every new matrix placed to the right of the previous matrix, with a blank column in between.
 Another option is a new matrix on every "page" of the excel document.
 The files should be uploaded in .xlsx format.
 The .xlsx files should follow a predetermined naming convention, in order to uniquely identify that the file is a Matrix file, and which year the matrices should apply to.
-I suggest matrix_yyyy.xlsx, but anything that follows the previously mentioned prerequisites should suffice.
+The proposed naming convention is matrix_yyyy.xlsx, but anything that follows the previously mentioned prerequisites should suffice.

 ### Sales volume targets file structure
 This is how the Agent Sales Target Volumes data will look.

 ![Volume Targets Data](./data_formats/volume_targets_dummy_data.png)

 This looks pretty straight forward from a data processing perspective.
 The files should be uploaded in .xlsx format.
 As with the Matrix files, these files should follow a predetermined naming convention, in order to uniquely identify that the file is a Sales Target file, and which year it represents.
-I suggest sales_targets_yyyy.xlsx.
+The proposed naming convention is sales_targets_yyyy.xlsx.

 ### Data needed from Midas